 Cycling Infrastructure Funding

-To encourage healthy living and to help address climate change, we're cost-sharing cycling infrastructure projects with local government through our BikeBC program.
+To encourage healthy living and to help address climate change, the Province of B.C. is cost-sharing cycling infrastructure projects with local government through our BikeBC program.

 BikeBC applications are evaluated on how they improve safety for cyclists.
 The following lists the order, from most preferable to least preferable, of the infrastructure types that BikeBC typically funds.